 What is PDC?

 The PDC Center for High Performance Computing at the KTH Royal Institute of Technology is the leading provider of high performance computing (HPC) services for academic research in Sweden.
-PDC is located centrally in Stockholm under the auspices of the KTH CSC School of Computer Science and Communication.
+PDC is located centrally in Stockholm under the auspices of the KTH School of Electrical Engineering and Computer Science (EECS).
 PDC’s services are made available to Swedish and European researchers, respectively via the Swedish National Infrastructure for Computing (SNIC) and PRACE.
 PDC also provides its services to the commercial sector via collaborative projects.
 The main HPC system at PDC is Beskow, a Cray XC40 with a peak performance of nearly 2.5 petaflops.

 PDC was founded in 1990, to provide HPC computing and storage resources, together with advanced system and application support, to Swedish academic researchers, particularly in the Stockholm region.
 Since then, PDC has grown to be one of Sweden’s major national supercomputing centres, and is involved with a range of national and international projects and research centres.

-As a centre serving the Stockholm region, PDC collaborates closely with the Karolinska Institute, Stockholm University and other KTH departments, although about half of PDC’s usage is generated by researchers elsewhere in Sweden or Europe via SNIC.
+As a centre serving the Stockholm region, PDC collaborates closely with the Karolinska Institute, Stockholm University and other schools and divisions at KTH, although about half of PDC’s usage is generated by researchers elsewhere in Sweden or Europe via SNIC.
 PDC’s facilities are also used for some commercial research (for example, by Scania).
 To support European industry and innovation through the use of HPC, PDC offers both commercial and open-source software suitable for use in many different industry segments.

 PDC’s activities are funded primarily by the Swedish Research Council (VR) through SNIC, and by KTH, with additional support from various Scandinavian and European HPC research projects.